Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Numerical Validation

 \subsection{Simulated patterns without noise}

 We will first test our algorithm with a simulated array to establish possible numerical errors, which are known to accumulate in recursive computations.
 We also remind the reader that any single EEP of those under faulty termination can be used as the right hand side of Eq.~(\ref{eq:linear_combination}), so this parameter will also be assumed free, in order to examine the effect of such a `reference' EEP and whether the particular geometric placement of its corresponding array element has any effect.
-Let us denote this `reference' antenna number \( n \), while the number of the antenna for which the new termination is estimated will be denoted \( k\).
-The true terminations used are denoted \( Z_{{\rm F},k}^{\rm true}\), while the estimated ones will be \( Z_{{\rm F},k}^{{\rm alg},n}\).
+Let us denote this `reference' antenna number \( n \) {(measurement index)}, while the number of the antenna for which the new termination is estimated is denoted \( k\) {(fault index)}.
+The true terminations are denoted \( Z_{{\rm F},k}^{\rm true}\), while the estimated ones are \( Z_{{\rm F},k}^{{\rm alg},n}\).

 As in \cite{kyriakou2024}, we will use as an example a 16-element tile of the Murchison Widefield Array (MWA) \cite{wayth2018}.
-This radio astronomical array is situated at Inyarrimanha Ilgari Bundaya, a radio quiet zone in Western Australia, and conducts low-frequency science in the 70 to 300~MHz band.
+This radio astronomical array is located at Inyarrimanha Ilgari Bundaya, a radio quiet zone in Western Australia, and conducts low-frequency science in the 70 to 300~MHz band.
 The electromagnetic characterisation for such a tile, which is a \( 4\times 4\) subarray within the instrument, has extensively been treated in \cite{sutinjo2015}.
-We will consider the MWA tile EEPs at 128~MHz with a nominal termination of \( Z_{\rm L}=50~\Omega\), while faults will be introduced at 4 positions of the array, such that: \( Z_{\rm F,1}^{\rm true}=28.87+j15.98~\Omega,\ Z_{\rm F,6}^{\rm true}=19.9+j11.01~\Omega,\ Z_{\rm F,11}^{\rm true}=21.6+j11.96~\Omega\) and \( Z_{\rm F,16}^{\rm true}=13+j7.2~\Omega\).
+We will consider the MWA tile EEPs at 128~MHz, {simulated with FEKO}, with a nominal termination of \( Z_{\rm L}=50~\Omega\), while faults will be introduced at 4 positions of the array, such that: \( Z_{\rm F,1}^{\rm true}=28.87+j15.98~\Omega,\ Z_{\rm F,6}^{\rm true}=19.9+j11.01~\Omega,\ Z_{\rm F,11}^{\rm true}=21.6+j11.96~\Omega\) and \( Z_{\rm F,16}^{\rm true}=13+j7.2~\Omega\).
 These correspond to real measurements of faulty LNA input impedances mounted on the MWA tile elements \cite{kovaleva2020}.